Pathways to Peace 2019

 With a focus on challenging the military mindset and finding alternative pathways to peace.

-Rethinking Security with Celia Mckeon: Rethinking Security is a network of organisations, academics and activists who share a concern about the current approach to national security in the UK and beyond.
-The network is committed to building a much richer understanding of what security really means, and of what is required to tackle insecurity and build a more just and peaceful world.
+- Rethinking Security with Celia Mckeon: Rethinking Security is a network of organisations, academics and activists committed to building understanding of what security really means, and of what is required to tackle insecurity

-Engaging with the Media – changing the narrative for peace with Philip Huggins: What is the role of news and other media in reflecting and shaping attitudes to peace?
+- Engaging with the Media – changing the narrative for peace with Philip Austin: What is the role of news and other media in reflecting and shaping attitudes to peace?
 This workshop will explore different aspects of engaging with news and other media on peace concerns.
-It will be a chance to reflect on the change of narrative that is needed and to explore practical ways the skills

-Civil Courage with Oliver Roberson: How do we respond to challenging situations in order to de-escalate aggression and avoid verbal or physical violence?
-This workshop explore nonviolent approaches for navigating conflict and finding constructive progress through disagreements.
+- Civil Courage with Oliver Roberson: How do we respond to challenging situations in order to de-escalate aggression and avoid verbal or physical violence?
+This workshop explores nonviolent approaches for navigating conflict.

 The conference is open to all and is being held jointly with Fellowship of Reconciliation, URC Peace Fellowship, Baptist Peace Fellowship and the Methodist Peace Fellowship.